puckel/docker-airflow/README.md

     docker-compose -f docker-compose-CeleryExecutor.yml up -d

-NB : If you want to have DAGs example loaded (default=False), you've to set the following environment variable :

-`LOAD_EX=n`

-    docker run -d -p 8080:8080 -e LOAD_EX=y guymelul/docker-airflow

-If you want to use Ad hoc query, make sure you've configured connections:
-Go to Admin -> Connections and Edit "postgres_default" set this values (equivalent to values in airflow.cfg/docker-compose*.yml) :
-- Host : postgres
-- Schema : airflow
-- Login : airflow
-- Password : airflow

 For encrypted connection passwords (in Local or Celery Executor), you must have the same fernet_key.
 By default docker-airflow generates the fernet_key at startup, you have to set an environment variable in the docker-compose (ie: docker-compose-LocalExecutor.yml) file to set the same key accross containers.
 To generate a fernet_key :

     docker run guymelul/docker-airflow python -c "from cryptography.fernet import Fernet; FERNET_KEY = Fernet.generate_key().decode(); print(FERNET_KEY)"